seir-flex/unit-2-lab-express-mongo-giphy/readme.md

 You should also set up a seed file to load some default gifs into your database.
 We recommend using the Giphy site to get gifs.
 Use the full URL that has the `.gif` file extension (e.g. "https://media.giphy.com/media/3o6ozBUuLfzTCngAFi/giphy.gif").

-**Once you have your back end running on `http://localhost:3000/gifs`, open `index.html` on the front end.** (You shouldn't need to edit the front-end code for this to render.)
+**Once you have your back end running on `http://localhost:3000/gifs`, open `index.html` on the front end to test your routes via the front-end buttons.** (You shouldn't need to edit the front-end code for this to render.)

 ## Installation
 * Fork the repository